GHUCCTS

 • A three-year detailed budget & budget justification (using NIH’s FP4 & FP5 forms)

-• If applicable, we ask that you submit a brief statement describing any challenges in implementing the commitments required for the KL2 award (i.e., 75% focus on productive research and career development activities) due to competing commitments or uncertainties, how you and your department will plan to transition to the KL2 award, and any delays in start date that would be required to complete this transition.
+• Only If applicable, we ask that you submit a brief statement describing any challenges in implementing the commitments required for the KL2 award (i.e., 75% focus on productive research and career development activities) due to competing commitments or uncertainties, how you and your department will plan to transition to the KL2 award, and any delays in start date that would be required to complete this transition.

-• A detailed letter from the department chair (co-signed by any other relevant, responsible official) endorsing and appraising the applicant and the application, as well as outlining the department’s plan for, and commitment to, the applicantLETTER MUST INCLUDE:
+• A detailed letter from the department chair (co-signed by any other relevant, responsible official) endorsing and appraising the applicant and the application, as well as outlining the department’s (or school’s or institution’s) plan for, and commitment to, the applicant.

 • Specific plan that guarantees 75% protected time from day 1 of KL2 support (and addresses any transition plans needed to re-focus scholar effort).

-• Details of all past, current, and previously-committed institutional research support (e.g., protected time, “startup packages”, research funds, non-monetary resources [including space, equipment, and needed research staff]) provided to the applicant, and assurance that prior commitments will be honored without any offset by the KL2 award or any new KL2-related commitments in years 1-3
+• Details of all past, current, and previously-committed institutional research support (e.g., protected time, “startup packages”, research funds, non-monetary resources [including space, equipment and needed research staff]) provided to the applicant and assurance that prior commitments will be honored without any offset by the KL2 award or any new KL2-related commitments in years 1-3

 • Plans for additional/continued institutional research support during the 3 years as a KL2 scholar including source(s) of funds to support salary and research expenses that exceed funds provided by the KL2 during the 2 years of grant support and then fully replace this award during one of the three years as a KL2 scholar